mylastresort/dev-team-process/README.md

 ### 8.4.
 Comments

 ### 8.5.
 Code Modification
+   #### Addressing review feedback
    If we ask for changes via code reviews then:

-   Make the required updates to the code.
+   1. Make the required updates to the code.

-   Re-run the project test suites to ensure tests are still passing.
+   2. Re-run the project test suites to ensure tests are still passing.

-   Create a fixup commit and push to your GitHub repository (this will update your Pull Request):
+   3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):

    ```sh
       git add <files>